-At Alert Level 1 there are no restrictions on our daily routines, but our borders will remain closed.
+A move to Alert Level 1 means there are no restrictions on our daily routines, but our borders remain closed.

-- Stay at home if you feel unwell.
-This is the best thing you can do to stop any future spread of COVID-19.
-If you have cold or flu symptoms please call your GP or Healthline (0800 358 5453).
+- Stay at home if you’re feeling unwell.
+This is the best thing you can do to prevent any future spread of COVID-19.
+If you feel sick, you can protect the rest of the UC community by staying at home.
+If you have cold or flu symptoms, please call your GP or Healthline for advice.

 - Location tracking is still important in Alert Level 1, so when you are on campus, please keep note of where you have been by using the COVID Tracer appto scan into every building and lecture theatre and where possible, activate the Bluetooth tracing functionality.

 - Good habits with face coverings are encouraged, even at Alert Level 1 when they’re no longer compulsory, as they help stop droplets from spreading when someone speaks, laughs, coughs or sneezes.
 Find more information on face coverings here>

 - Focus on your hygiene.
 UC has a robust cleaning schedule in place in all areas on campus, however it’s important that our staff and students continue frequent hand washing, sneezing and coughing into your elbow, and remain vigilant with cleaning.